mercoglianoisidoro/test_pages/container-and-microservices.md

 ### Some disadvantages

-- debugging more complicate
+- more complicate
+  - debugging
-- communication between services is more complicate
+  - communication between services
-- design and architecture can be more complicate
+- design and architecture can be more complex

 ## Container versus Microservices